 QQ: Can You Get Skin Cancer on Your Nails?

 You slather on your SPF, get your yearly skin check, stay in the shade and take all other sun protection measures.
 You’re deserving of a gold star in sun protection.
-But even though you’re doing your best to help safeguard your skin, there may be one sneaky spot that skin cancer can creep up on — your nails.
-As it turns out, there is evidence that shows skin cancer can present around and even under your nail bed.
-Granted, it’s a rare occurrence.
-But we still wanted to know how we can help to protect our nails and how to spot the signs of skin cancer on the nail.
-With our trusty sunscreen on stand-by, we turned to board-certified dermatologist, Dr. Hadley King for guidance.
+But even though you’re doing your best to help safeguard your skin, there may be one sneaky spot you’re forgetting — your nails.
+As it turns out, there’s evidence that shows that skin cancer can present around and even under your nail bed.
+To find out how we can help protect our nails and spot signs of skin cancer, we turned to NYC-based board-certified dermatologist Dr. Hadley King for guidance.

-Can You Get Skin Cancer on Your Nail?
+Can You Get Skin Cancer on Your Nails?

 Skin cancer on or under your nail is a rare occurrence, but it does happen.
 According to Dr. King, the most common form of skin cancer on the nail is called subungual squamous cell carcinoma.
 “It has a wart-like appearance on the nail bed and periungual skin (meaning around the nail or toenail),” she says.
 “Clinical presentation can also include chronic pain, swelling, onycholysis (detachment of the nail from the nail bed), nail plate discoloration, nodularity and ulceration.”
 She explains that while these signs are aligned with skin cancer, a malignancy in this area is commonly misdiagnosed as a benign condition.
 The cancer can mimic anything from a wart or nail fungus to something like inflammation or psoriasis.
 That said, if you notice any of these signs, consult with your dermatologist.
 “If it is a short-lived redness or puffiness that quickly resolves after a trauma, then this is not worrisome, but if it's a chronic finding that seems to be getting worse instead of better, then this should be evaluated.”